caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 ### Myth #6: Meditation requires spiritual or religious beliefs.
 **Truth:** Meditation is a practice that takes us beyond the noisy chatter of the mind into stillness and silence.
-It doesn't require a specific spiritual belief, and many people of many different reli- gions practice meditation without any conflict with their current religious beliefs.
+It doesn't require a specific spiritual belief, and many people of many different religions practice meditation without any conflict with their current religious beliefs.
 Some meditators have no particular religious beliefs, or are atheist or agnostic.
-They meditate in order to experience inner quiet and the numerous physical and mental health benefits of the practice -- including low- ered blood pressure, stress reduction, and restful sleep.
+They meditate in order to experience inner quiet and the numerous physical and mental health benefits of the practice -- including lowered blood pressure, stress reduction, and restful sleep.
 The original reason that I started meditating was to help myself stop smoking.
 Meditation helps us to enrich our lives.
 It enables us to enjoy whatever we do in our lives more fully and happily -- whether that is playing sports, taking care of our children, or advancing in our career.